Almost everywhere you go, someone is always asking for a PSA birth certificate.

 - Go to the nearest SM mall and look for the SM Business Center.
 It’s usually located inside SM Hypermarket or SM Department Store.
 If you need assistance, you can ask any security guard or SM staff for directions.
 Or, you can check out this SM store directory to confirm whether the SM mall you’ll be visiting has its own SM Business Center.

 - Line up in front of the section that processes civil registry documents.
-Present one valid ID (see the previous section for a list of acceptable IDs).
+Present one valid ID (see the previous section for the complete list of acceptable IDs).

-- Get the birth certificate application form (similar to the one provided at Serbilis Centers) and fill it out.
+- Get the birth certificate application form and fill it out.
 Make sure all the information is complete and accurate.
-You may also be asked to fill out a smaller form asking for the number of copies you need as well as the owner’s personal information.
+You may also be asked to fill out a smaller form asking for the number of copies you need and the owner’s personal information.
 This will serve as SM’s copy of your request.

-- Submit the accomplished form and pay PHP 180 to the cashier.
+- Submit the accomplished form and pay ₱180 to the cashier.
 After payment, you’ll be issued the Official Receipt and a claim stub indicating when you can receive the requested document.
-It may take 4 to 6 days for birth certificates to be processed and released at SM Business Centers.
+Birth certificates may take 4 to 6 days to be processed and released at SM Business Centers.

 - Return to SM Business Center to claim the birth certificate.
 Present your valid ID, the receipt, and the claim stub given to you.
-In case you’re not available to personally claim it, your representative must provide his/her valid ID, your valid ID, as well as your authorization letter with your signature.
+If you’re not available to personally claim it, your representative must provide his/her valid ID, your valid ID, and your authorization letter with your signature.

 Tips & Warnings